 Diagnosis Of Seizures

 Health history and details of symptoms may help to obtain a clinical diagnosis of seizures in babies.
 However, an electroencephalogram (EEG) is ordered to confirm the diagnosis.
-EEG records the electrical activity of the brain through electrodes placed on the scalp.
+EEG testing records the electrical activity of the brain through electrodes placed on the scalp.
 Usually, EEG abnormalities are seen in babies with seizure disorders but sometimes EEG may be normal, especially in inter-ictal phases.

 Brain imaging studies such as computed tomography (CT) scans and magnetic resonance imaging (MRI) scans are often done to visualize brain tissue abnormalities.
 In addition, blood tests and cerebrospinal fluid (CSF) analysis are also often ordered to identify underlying causes.

 Treatment For Seizures In Infants

 Various antiepileptic or antiseizure medications are used to treat seizures in infants.
-Doctors may opt for medicines according to the baby’s age, seizure type, underlying cause, and other medical conditions.
+The pediatrician may opt for medicines according to the baby’s age, seizure type, underlying cause, and other medical conditions.
 Antiseizure or antiepileptic medications do not cure seizures; they help to control the condition.
 Infants may often require a longer course of medication to control seizure disorders.

 Pediatric neurologists or epilepsy specialists may give prescriptions for anticonvulsant medications.
 Some of the medications prescribed commonly are (4).

 - Sodium valproate

 Appropriate regular doses of antiseizure medications can control seizures in most babies.
-However, certain seizures may not respond to treatment with antiseizure medications.
+However, certain convulsions may not respond to treatment with antiseizure medications.
 For example, pyridoxine-dependent seizures (PDS) require daily vitamin B6 (pyridoxine) supplements for months or years to prevent seizures since it is caused by the inability of the infant’s body to metabolize vitamin B6.

 The American Academy of Neurology and the Child Neurology Society recommend using adrenocorticotropic hormoneiXHormone naturally secreted by the pituitary gland, sometimes also employed for therapeutic purposes.
 (ACTH) for infantile spasms.
 Antiseizure medication such as vigabatrin is tried if ACTH does not work.
 The ketogenic diet (high-fat, low-carb diet) is also recommended to control refractory seizures and infantile spasms.